 Yorubas were the first settlers in Idah town

-So when some migrants got to Idah town and saw the great River Niger, they decided to settle there believing they have reached their final destination.
-These set of Yorubas that settled in Idah are believed to be the modern day Igala.
+So when some migrants got to Idah town and saw the great River Niger, they decided to settle there, believing they had reached their final destination.
+These Yorubas that settled in Idah are believed to be the modern day Igala.

 Oduduwa is the grandfather of Igala

-Another believe is that one of the sons of Oduduwa came to settle in a place in present day Kogi.
-He was living on top of a Hill which he later named Oke aba (now Kabba).
+Another belief is that one of the sons of Oduduwa came to settle in a place in present day Kogi.
+He was living on top of a hill, which he later named Oke aba (now Kabba).

 All Yoruba groups and subgroups originate from the present day Okun land